 Medicare is broken into four parts; A, B, C and D.

 - Medicare Part C is also known as Medicare Advantage.
-These are private health plans that contract with Medicare to provide services and typically include HMOs and PPOs.
-Medicare Part C plans must cover all the same services as Part A, but they may also cover added services as well.
-This may include things such as eye exams, hearing exams and other types of add-on services.
-Some plans also include prescription drugs coverage as well.
+These are private health plans that contract with Medicare to provide both Part A and Part B coverage.
+These plans typically include HMOs and PPOs.
+Medicare Part C plans must cover all the same services as Parts A and B, but they may also cover added services such as eye exams, hearing aids, and other types of add-on services.
+Some plans also include prescription drug coverage as well.
 Because Part C is optional, you will end up paying a premium if you choose to go this route.

 - Medicare Part D provides prescription drug coverage.
-Under Part D, the Federal government subsidizes the costs of prescription drugs and drug insurance premiums.
-You can get Part D coverage as a stand alone benefit, or it can be included in Part C coverage.
+Under Part D, the Federal government subsidizes the cost of prescription drugs and drug insurance premiums.
+You can get Part D coverage as a standalone benefit, or it can be included in Part C coverage.

 What to know about enrolling

 The first time you can enroll in Medicare is called your Initial Enrollment Period.
-It is the 7-month timeframe that usually begins 3 months before you turn 65, the month you turn 65, and the 3 months after you turn 65.
-If you don’t enroll during this time period and want to enroll later on, you may have to pay a late enrollment penalty for Part B. In additional you may also have a gap in your healthcare coverage if you don’t act during the initial period.
+This 7-month period includes the three months before you turn 65, the month you turn 65, and the three months after you turn 65.
+If you don’t enroll during this time period and want to enroll later on, you may have to pay a late enrollment penalty for Part B.

 For more information

-There is a wealth of information online for you to better understand your options and the timeframes you should be concerned with as you approach becoming a member of Medicare.
+Here, you'll a wealth of information for you to better understand your options and the timeframes you should be concerned with as you approach becoming a member of Medicare.